OU football: What we learned from the Sooners' 48-14 win over UCLA, plus what did defense do for the first time in five seasons?

 Oklahoma’s defense hasn’t allowed an opponent to score in the first quarter of the opening three games.

 Meanwhile, the Sooners’ offense continues to improve with its first-quarter production.
-At the end of 15 minutes on Saturday, Oklahoma held a 17-0 lead over UCLA.
+At the end of 15 minutes on Saturday, Oklahoma held a 17-0 lead.
 It led 7-0 over Houston and 14-0 against South Dakota in previous games.

 OU coach Lincoln Riley discussed how his team is taking advantage of quick starts.